Partial Differentiation

 Steepest Ascent and Descent

 The gradient does more than package the partial derivatives — it points in a very specific geometric direction.
-Suppose is a scalar field with continuous partial derivatives , and let be a point where .
+Suppose (with open) is a scalar field with continuous partial derivatives , and let be a point where .
 Then has its steepest ascent at in the direction , and its steepest descent in the opposite direction .

 Isolines